atulrautray/flask-app/readme.md

 ### Executing program

 * To run the flask-app, use the following command.
-The app should run and produce the output of a get request.
+The app should run and produce the output of a GET request.
 ```
 ./build-and-deploy.sh
 ```
-* If permission is denied to execute run.sh, allow execution by running this command first.
+* If permission is denied to execute build-and-deploy.sh, allow execution by running this command first.
 ```
 chmod +x build-and-deploy.sh
 ```